 Fall emerges as the optimal time for deck repair and porch repair in the Chicago suburbs for several compelling reasons.
 The moderate temperatures and lower humidity levels create ideal conditions for wood treatments and structural repairs to cure properly.
 With average October temperatures ranging from 40°F to 60°F. This month has significantly lower humidity than summer months.
 Fall provides the perfect environment for deck restoration projects and deck staining work.

 "October is much less humid than summer.
-So it makes it the perfect time to repair and refinish decks," according to our handyman, Roman.
+So it makes it the perfect time to repair and refinish decks," according to our craftsman, Roman.
 He has lived and worked here for more than a decade, so he knows a bit about local weather.
 "The fall season's temps are also ideal for completing decks."

 Fall Deck Repair Makes Sense